 Fireplaces vs. fire pits – the debate continues.
 Tom Wilhelm gives his advice on choosing which is right for your outdoor space, and the pros/cons of gas and wood options, in this Boston Globe article.

 Read more: bostonglobe.com

 Another exciting feature, this time in the May/June issue of New England Home.
-Jim speaks with Lisa Harrison about his passion for design, the success of a Blade of Grass, and the amazing work he’s done with his very own Wayland property.
+Jim speaks with Lisa Harrison about his passion for design, the success of a Blade of Grass, and the amazing work he’s done with his very own property in Wayland, MA.
 Also included is a photo gallery highlighting Jim’s circa-1811 farmhouse and barn and their surrounding gardens, patio, and entryway.

 Nothing beats a seaside view.
 New England Home apparently agrees and has featured yet another of our properties in their Special Focus: Landscape Design 2016 issue.
 The waterfront residence in Duxbury is busy poolside gatherings and family entertainment.
 Writer Paula M. Bodah notes the combination of hydrangeas, dogwoods, and arborvitaes allow for full blooms throughout the summer and the hardscaping protects from the ocean winds.